Our Summer Specials Will Keep You COOL! Call Us Today! Read More

 If you suspect a slab leak, do a test with your water meter: write down its reading, then don’t use any water for an hour.
 If the reading has changed, there’s a leak somewhere and it’s time to call one of our professional plumbers.
 If it’s a slab leak, we’ll find it.

 Fixing a slab leak takes special tools and methods.
 We have to locate where the leak is and then either excavate down to it or find a lateral repair solution.
 We’ll find the fastest and most effective method to repair this problem.
-Please don’t delay, since a slab leak that’s left without repairs will waste huge amounts of water and can cause foundation damage as well as other water damage to your house.
+Please don’t delay, since a slab leak that’s left without repairs will waste huge amounts of water and can cause serious foundation and water damage.

 Need a great plumber?
 At Snellville Heating, Air and Plumbing, “Your comfort Is OUR Business!”